survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ![Kanban board](images/kanban_05.png)

 So far we have managed to set up a nice little development environment.
 We have developed an application for keeping track of notes in `localStorage`.
 We still have work to do to turn this into a real Kanban as pictured above.
 Most importantly our system is missing the concept of `Lane`.

-A `Lane` is something that should be able to contain many `Notes` within itself.
-In the current system that is implicit.
-We'll need to extract that into a component of its own.
+A `Lane` is something that should be able to contain many `Notes` within itself and track their order.
+One way to model this is simply to make a `Lane` to point at `Notes` through an array if `Note` ids.
+This relation could be reversed.
+A `Note` could point at a `Lane` using an id and maintain information about its position within a `Lane`.
+In this case we are going to stick with the former design as that works well with re-ordering later on.

 ## Extracting `Lanes`